-This bedroom has a queen-size bed,dresser, desk, bookshelves, clothes closet, 2 windows, 3 lamps, and air conditioner.
+Your bedroom has a queen-size bed,dresser, desk, bookshelves, clothes closet, 2 windows, 3 lamps, and window air conditioner.
 The TV is only for videos and dvds, I do not have cable.
 I do have streaming Netflix.

-You and I will be sharing the eat-in kitchen, full bathroom w/ shower and tub, living room, back porch, high-speed wireless, washing achine, iron, towels, linens, books and maps.
-Anything else you need (toiletries, stationery, umbrella, extra clothes, etc.) just ask; I can provide them for you.
+You and I will be sharing the eat-in kitchen, full bathroom w/ shower and tub, living room, back porch, high-speed wireless, washing machine, iron, towels, linens, books and maps.
+Anything else you need (toiletries, stationery, umbrella, extra clothes, etc.) just ask; I have everything.

 Breakfast is help yourself to fruits, vegetables, soy milk, coffee, teas, juices, hot and cold cereals, peanut butter, jams and jellies, and breads.
 I am vegan.
 If you want cow's milk, eggs, yoghurt, etc. you may bring your own.